 Depending on the needs of your science class, there are a number of different options for student desk setups.
 From wheelchair access to single person and collaborative desks with sinks and faucets, there is a science workstation that will fit the needs of your students.
 All science workstation surfaces are made with chemical resistant finishes to protect workspaces while students explore the world of science.
 Younger students may benefit from adjustable height science desks that are also resistant to chemicals.

-Stand-up desks have had some success stories in the younger school classrooms where excess student energy can cause a problem.
+Stand-up student desks have had some success stories in the younger school classrooms where excess student energy can cause a problem.
 The standing height desks allow students to expel energy without having them lose focus on their studies.
-Stand-up desks are also popular in office workspaces where employees find back and neck relief while performing certain tasks at a standing position.
+Stand-up school desks are also popular in office workspaces where employees find back and neck relief while performing certain tasks at a standing position.

 Sign up to get the latest news and special offers

 Request a Catalog

 Order your free catalog today!Request, View and Print »